 - Cloudcuckoolander: Jerry

 - Generic Graffiti: Averted.
-Mike and Jerry are working on a mural of Fats Waller in the beginning of the film.
+Mike and Jerry are working on a mural of Fats Waller at the beginning of the film.

 - Irony: Even though the premise of this film is about a video store that only rents VHS and refuses to carry DVDs, this movie did not get a VHS release.